SipinSlowly/Starpets.gg-Bookmark-Logger/README.md

 # Starpets.gg-Bookmark-Logger
-This tricks a user into entering their their access-token, which could be easily used to login to their Starpets.gg account.
+This tricks a user into entering their access-token, which could be easily used to login to their Starpets.gg account. g